Black British people: Sport

 In the sport of boxing, there have been multiple Black British world champions, including Lennox Lewis (three-time heavyweight world champion, two-time lineal champion, the most recent heavyweight to hold the undisputed championship, and widely viewed as one of the greatest boxers of all-time), Frank Bruno, Chris Eubank Sr., Nigel Benn, David Haye, Kell Brook, James DeGale, Anthony Joshua and Lawrence Okolie.

-There are many notable black British footballers, some of whom have played for England, including Reece James, Tammy Abraham, Fikayo Tomori, Marcus Rashford, Paul Ince, Sol Campbell, John Barnes, Dion Dublin, Rio Ferdinand, Viv Anderson, Des Walker, Ashley Cole, Ian Wright, Daniel Sturridge, Daniel Welbeck, Joe Gomez, Micah Richards, Bukayo Saka, Raheem Sterling, Jesse Lingard, Trent Alexander-Arnold, Danny Rose, Ryan Bertrand, Kyle Walker, Dele Alli and David James.
-Andrew Watson who is widely considered to be the world's first association footballer of black heritage, Chris Iwelumo and Ikechi Anya among others have all played for Scotland.
+Benjamin Odeje became the first Black player to represent England at any level when he played for the England schoolboys team in 1971.
+There are many notable Black British footballers, some of whom have played for England, including Reece James, Tammy Abraham, Fikayo Tomori, Marcus Rashford, Paul Ince, Sol Campbell, John Barnes, Dion Dublin, Rio Ferdinand, Viv Anderson, Des Walker, Ashley Cole, Ian Wright, Daniel Sturridge, Daniel Welbeck, Joe Gomez, Micah Richards, Bukayo Saka, Raheem Sterling, Jesse Lingard, Trent Alexander-Arnold, Jude Bellingham, Danny Rose, Ryan Bertrand, Kyle Walker, Dele Alli and David James.
+Andrew Watson who is widely considered to be the world's first association footballer of Black heritage, Chris Iwelumo and Ikechi Anya among others have all played for Scotland.
 Eddie Parris, Danny Gabbidon, Nathan Blake and Ashley Williams have played for Wales.

 Black British people have performed well in track and field.
 Daley Thompson was the gold medallist for the Great Britain team in the decathlon in the 1980 and 1984 Olympics.
 The most decorated British athlete is Jamaica-born Linford Christie, who moved to the United Kingdom at age seven.
 He was winner of the gold medal in the 100 meters at the 1992 Olympics, the World Championships, the European Championships and the Commonwealth Games.
 Sprinter Dwain Chambers grew up in London.
 His early achievements winning a world junior record for the 100 meters in 1997, as the youngest medal winner in the 1999 world championships, and fourth place at the 2000 Olympics were marred by a later scandal over the use of performance-enhancing drugs, like Christie before him.
 Kelly Holmes won Olympic gold in both the 800m and 1500m, and set many British records.
 Mo Farah, his ten global championship gold medals (four Olympic and six World titles) make him the most successful male track distance runner ever, and he is the most successful British track athlete in modern Olympic Games history.

 In cricket, many have represented England: Mark Alleyne, Jofra Archer, Mark Butcher, Michael Carberry, Norman Cowans, Phillip DeFreitas, Dean Headley, Chris Jordan, David Lawrence, Chris Lewis, Devon Malcolm, Gladstone Small, and Alex Tudor to name a few.